After Vitalik Buterin introduced the Ethereum concept, smart contracts rose to the top of the blockchain technological hierarchy.

 - Usually succeeding in the code refactoring, the team took to resolve the issues identified and publish the final report.

-Traits of a Good Smart Contract Audit Company?
+What traits of a Good Smart Contract Audit Company?

 Audits aim to expose a smart contract’s vulnerabilities.
 It aids projects to stay ahead of a hacker’s attack, security breaches, and other cyber threats putting a business’s security and finances in line.